activescott/serverless-aws-static-file-handler/.github/PULL_REQUEST_TEMPLATE.md

 ## Todos:

-- [ ] Write tests
+- [ ] Write tests for any changed code.
+See tests at https://github.com/activescott/serverless-aws-static-file-handler/tree/main/src/test for some examples.
-- [ ] Fix linting errors
+- [ ] All tests pass at the CI Server by [following the status](https://help.github.com/articles/about-statuses/) of your pull request.

-- [ ] All tests pass on our CI Server: https://travis-ci.org/activescott/serverless-aws-static-file-handler
+If you need a hand with anything at all tag [activescott](https://github.com/activescott/) in a comment and ask!